braze-inc/braze-docs/_docs/_developer_guide/platform_integration_guides/android/push_notifications/integration_baidu.md

 ![Baidu Developer Portal][37]

 -  On the registration page, choose your account type (个人 for personal, 公司 for business) and developer type (Developer is preselected and correct for most cases).
 Enter your name, a bio, and phone number with country code in parenthesis (For example, (1)xxxxxxxxxx).
 Click 发送验证码 (Send Verification Code) and enter the verification code in the following line.
-The next two fields, developer website and developer logo, are optional.
+The next two fields, developer website, and developer logo are optional.
 Accept the license agreement and click 提交 (Submit) to submit.
 Congratulations!
 You now have a Baidu developer account.

 ![Baidu Developer Registration][13]